everling-prime/alloy-shopify-slack/README.md

 # Shopify → Slack Connectivity API Demo

 This project showcases how to use [Alloy's Connectivity API](https://docs.runalloy.com/reference/connectivity-api/) to *directly* execute connector actions without workflows.
-It reads high-value Shopify orders using the `listOrders` action and posts notifications to Slack using the `postMessage` action.
+It reads high-value Shopify orders using the `listOrders` action and posts notifications to Slack using the `chat_postMessage` action.

 ## Connectivity API Overview